 Do you grow cherry tomatoes or know someone who does?
 There’s a huge field of them at the top of my street, abandoned by the grower because it’s too labor-intensive to pick them.
 Luckily the owner of the field is generous and I can take my fill!
 If you’ve got access to some, my site director came up with a recipe that will blow your mind.

 My favorite thing to do with this stuff is dip brown-rice crackers in it, but there are plenty of possibilities.
 At the end of the recipe, Kristin has added some ideas.

 Kristin’s Tomato Confit (pronounced “cone-fee”)

-Bake at 300 degrees for an hour.
-Smash coarsely with a potato masher once they come out of the oven.
-Spread on bruschetta by itself, or with goat cheese or add to couscous, quinoa, or pasta as a sauce.
+- Remove from oven and smash coarsely with a potato masher.
+Spread on bruschetta, on its own or with goat cheese, or add to couscous, quinoa, or pasta as a sauce.